workingninja/picam/README.md

 ## Special Thanks

-This project would not be possible without the camera module from [Miguel Grinberg](https://github.com/miguelgrinberg/flask-video-streaming) and IR LEDS and code developed by [Pi Supply](https://uk.pi-supply.com/products/bright-pi-bright-white-ir-camera-light-raspberry-pi).
+This project would not be possible without the camera module from [Miguel Grinberg](https://github.com/miguelgrinberg/flask-video-streaming) and IR LEDs and code developed by [Pi Supply](https://uk.pi-supply.com/products/bright-pi-bright-white-ir-camera-light-raspberry-pi).